vukani-dev/improvement-roll/README.md

 - Follow react-native instructions for setting up the environment
   - Essentially you need the following and any relevant tools added to your path:
-    - Java version 8+ (I use 8 from openjdk)
+    - Java version 8 (I use 8 from openjdk)
-    - Node/npm (I use nvm to install lts version which is 14.17.4)
+    - Node/npm (I use nvm to install a specific LTS version, which is 14.17.4)
     - yarn (Im using version 1.22.11)
     - Android SDK Manager (You can install via android-studio or command-line tool)
       - Android SDK Platform 29